Point visibility graph recognition is NP-hard: A 3-SAT graph

 As a next step, for each clause $C_j$, choose an l-point of $C_j$ that has not been embedded yet, and embed it on the intersection of the c-line and a horizontal line corresponding to a pair of coordinates assigned to its c-vertex.
 Observe that such l-points are always available for each clause, since $S_\theta$ is a satisfying assignment of $\theta$.
-All the remaining l-points are embedded on their second associated lines.
-The construction of $\psi$ is completed by the following step. \begin{enumerate} [(a)] \item Embed all the c-points and b-points on the intersection points representing the unique pair of coordinates assigned to them. \end{enumerate} Now we need some definitions.
-A line passing through exactly two embedding points of $\psi$ is called an \emph{ordinary line}.
-A line passing through three or more embedding points of $\psi$ is called a \emph{non-ordinary line}.
-Before the above embedding $\psi$ is transformed to a visibility embedding $\xi$ of $G''$, we need the following lemma for rotating a line in $\psi$. \begin{lemma} Consider a line $l'$ of $\psi$.
+All the remaining l-points are embedded on their associated-lines.
+The construction of $\psi$ is completed by the following step. \begin{enumerate} [(a)] \item Embed all the c-points and b-points on the intersection points representing the unique pair of coordinates assigned to them. \end{enumerate} Before the above embedding $\psi$ is transformed to a visibility embedding $\xi$ of $G''$, we need the following lemma for rotating a line in $\psi$. \begin{lemma} Consider a line $l'$ of $\psi$.
 Let $\{ p_1, p_2, \ldots, p_q\}$ denote the order of all embedding points on $l'$ where $p_i$ lies on the intersection point of $l'$ and a non-ordinary line $l_i$ (Figure \ref{befig1}(a)).
-For any embedding point $p_j$ for $1 \leq j \leq q$, $l'$ can be rotated with $p_j$ as the pivot to form a new $l'$ satisfying the following properties. \begin{enumerate}[(a)] \item The embedding points of $\psi$ on $l'$, except $p_j$, are relocated on the new $l'$.
+For any given real $\epsilon > 0$ and embedding point $p_j$ for $1 \leq j \leq q$, $l'$ can be rotated with $p_j$ as the pivot to form a new $l'$ satisfying the following properties. \begin{enumerate}[(a)] \item The embedding points of $\psi$ on $l'$, except $p_j$, are relocated on the new $l'$.
 All other embedding points in $\psi$ remain unchanged.

 \item The order of embedding points on $l'$ and the new $l'$ are the same. \item The order of embedding points on each $l_i$ also remains the same. \item $\forall i \neq j, 1 \leq i \leq q$, $p_i$ does not lie on any other non-ordinary line. \item For each $p_i$ on $l'$, the Euclidean distance between the new and old positions of $p_i$ is less than $\epsilon$. \end{enumerate}